Background -- The Internet "Vision" Circa 1996

-(1) Provided virtually no customer service or quality assurance functions for the moving consumer.
-As stated above, the Internet broker inhibits direct communication between the customer and the service providers.
+(1) Provided virtually no customer service or quality assurance functions for the moving consumer and inhibits direct communication between the customer and the actual service providers.

-(2) Created a situation exactly the opposite of the utopian Internet vision of lower cost and improved communication though the elimination of the middle man; the Internet Moving Broker is a middle man who adds a layers between the consumer and the service provider.
+(2) Created a scenario which is exactly the opposite of the utopian Internet vision of lower cost and improved communication though the elimination of the middle man; the Internet Moving Broker is a middle man who adds a layers between the consumer and the service provider.

 (3) Takes a percentage of each job thereby creating another "mouth to feed", further degrading the already very narrow household relocation industry profit margins.

 (4) Often allows moves to be dispatched to service providers for which no visual inspection of the shipment has been performed.
-Non-visual estimates are usually under estimates, and under estimation of shipments creates the following issues:
+Non-visual estimates are usually under-estimates, and under-estimation creates the following issues: